paweljakubas/j-random-matrices/chapters/basic-algebra.md

 A partitioned matrix is obtained when an underlying matrix is carved out both row-wise and column-wise in such a way that inner blocks are created.
 Those blocks cover fully the underlying matrix and do not mutually overlap.
-Moreover, we usually restrict the partitioning in such a way that each block row has the same number of rows, and each block column has the same number of columns.
+Moreover, we usually restrict the partitioning in such a way that each block row has the same number of rows within the same block row, and each block column has the same number of columns within the same block column.
-At first we will develop a technique that partitions a given underlying matrix into the same dimensional blocks:
+At first we will develop a technique that partitions a given underlying matrix into the same dimensional blocks.
+We will use `x(u;._3)y` that applies verb `u` to each tile of a regular tiling of `y` specified by `x`.
+Basically we will define
 ```
+   NB.
+We will define tile as 2x2 which is translated throughout the underlying matrix by vector (2,2)
+   NB.
+So we will not have overlap here upon tile translation
+   MovementVector=: 2 2
+   TileSize=: 2 2
+   ] x=: MovementVector ,: TileSize
+2 2
+2 2
+   tile=: MovementVector ,: TileSize

+   NB. boxing as verb
+   u=: <
+   NB. discarding uncompleted tiles
+   tile < ;._3 input
+   NB. including uncompleted tiles
+   tile < ;.3 input

    toR=:x:
    genUniformMatrix=: 3 : 'y $ toR <. ( _10 10 runiform ((0{y) * (1{y)))'
    ]m=:genUniformMatrix 10 10